 Certain of our Asset Management subsidiaries are registered as investment advisors with the SEC.
 As a registered investment advisor, each is subject to the requirements of the Investment Advisers Act of 1940, as amended (the "Investment Advisers Act"), and the SEC's regulations thereunder.
 Such requirements relate to, among other things, the relationship between an advisor and its advisory clients, as well as general anti-fraud prohibitions.
-LAM serves as an advisor to several mutual funds which are registered under the Investment Company Act of 1940, as amended (the "Investment Company Act").
+LAM LLC serves as an investment advisor to several U.S. mutual funds which are registered under the Investment Company Act of 1940, as amended (the "Investment Company Act").
 The Investment Company Act regulates, among other things, the relationship between a mutual fund and its investment advisor (and other service providers) and prohibits or severely restricts principal transactions between an advisor and its advisory clients, imposes record-keeping and reporting requirements, disclosure requirements, limitations on trades where a single broker acts as the agent for both the buyer and seller, and limitations on affiliated transactions and joint transactions.
-Lazard Asset Management Securities LLC, a subsidiary of LAM, serves as an underwriter or distributor for mutual funds and hedge funds managed by LAM, and as an introducing broker to Pershing LLC for unmanaged accounts of LAM's private clients.
+LAM Securities serves as an underwriter or distributor for mutual funds and private funds managed by LAM, and as an introducing broker to Pershing LLC for unmanaged accounts of certain of LAM LLC's private clients.